luisarizmendi/rhde-aap-gitops-demo/docs/s7-custom-offline-onboarding.md

 In both cases we want to demonstrate that the onboarding can be done without external connectivity so it would be a good idea to connecter your server (either physical or virtual) to an isolated network.

-9. Prepare or create two VMs (2vCPUs, 2GB memory and 20GB disk) in your isolated network.
+9. Prepare or create two VMs (2vCPUs, 2GB memory and 50GB disk) in your isolated network.
 Boot from the downloaded ISO.

+  >**Note**
+  >
+  > Create at least one device with 50GB disk instead of 20GB if you want to run the BONUS section with the automated offline image upgrade

 No matter if you are running the use case with the USB key or the manual token entry, once RHDE is deployed in the device you should start in the same way: